 If you’ve been diagnosed with depression, and are finding it hard to cope, we’re here for you.
-As hard as it might seem, there are small steps you can take to help you through depression, which are best done in addition getting help from a mental health professional.
+As hard as it might seem, there are small steps you can take to help yourself through depression, which are best done in addition to getting help from a mental health professional.
 These tips can help break the ‘cycle’ of depression, where feeling bad leads you to doing less and feeling worse.

 We know it can be tough to do any of these things when you’re depressed, so be easy on yourself.
 Also, try to remember that different things work for different people.
 Not everyone loves yoga, and that’s cool.
 Keep trying, even if the first few things don’t help.

 It’s common to withdraw when you’re feeling depressed, but this can make you feel worse.
 Try to reconnect with friends, but start small: if you’ve been avoiding your friends altogether, a starting point might be to send a text or to reply to one.
 If you don’t feel like leaving the house, you could ask them to come and hang out with you at home.
 This might also be a good time to spend more time with your family or other people who you feel super comfortable around.

 Just because we think something, it doesn’t mean it’s true, so it can help to learn how to challenge negative thinking.

 Writing down your thoughts is a good way to find out those that are making you feel down and depressed, so that you can challenge them.
 You might find yourself thinking ‘nobody cares about me,’ and can challenge this thought with, ‘my family cares about me.’

 If your mood is really low and you have difficulty challenging your thoughts, avoid writing them down on your own and instead seek help from a mental health professional.

 3. Practise relaxation